Carmy - Easy Healthy-ish Recipes

 Garlic Herb Butter Roasted Chicken in a Dutch Oven

-I love roasting my own chicken as it’s easy to mix up the flavours and change things up (compared to buying a pre-cooked rotisserie chicken) and it is surprisingly easy to make this chicken recipe.
-Today, I’m sharing with you one of my favourite roast chicken recipes, garlic herb butter roasted chicken.
-It’s my go-to whenever I have friends or family over and it’s great for an intimate holiday dinner.
+I love roasting my own chicken as it’s easy to mix up the flavors and change things up (compared to buying a pre-cooked rotisserie chicken), and it is surprisingly easy to make this chicken recipe.
+Today, I’m sharing with you one of my favorite roast chicken recipes, garlic herb butter roasted chicken.

-Plus, since it’s a dutch oven chicken recipe, it’s essentially a one pot meal, so cleaning up is a breeze.
+Plus, since it’s a Dutch oven chicken recipe, it’s essentially a one pot meal, so cleaning up is a breeze.

 Can you roast a chicken in a dutch oven?

 Note: if you put the bread on the bottom of the pot, it will get mushy from the chicken’s liquids.
 You can either toss it (I mostly use it to prop up the chicken), or make sure you position most of the bread to the side of the Dutch oven (the bread comes out SO crispy and delicious if you go this route).
+Don’t want to use bread?
+Make this into a dutch oven roasted chicken and vegetables by swapping the bread for carrots!

 What You’ll Need To Make a Garlic Herb Butter Roasted Chicken in a Dutch Oven